Thanksgiving Football in Pennsylvania: Slatington v. Palmerton (1935-1974)

 Next up was a challenge game against Bethlehem, set for Friday, 16 June.

-When Slatington finally won the league tiles, Slatington issued a challenge to Bethlehem, and Bethlehem accepted the challenge because it didn't want a title that it had not earned.
+When Slatington finally won its league title, Slatington issued a challenge to Bethlehem, and Bethlehem accepted the challenge because it didn't want a title that it had not earned.
 But district officials made clear that “The game however [would] not affect Bethlehem High’s District 11 championship standing.”

 Slatington’s season ended with the loss, but it had been a successful, championship one for the team (7-2-2) and for Norwood Mack.